JanithHisara/Auction-hub-trial/README.md

 ### Admin Workflow

-1. Create gem listing with all details
+1. Create listing with all details
-2. Publish gem to make it active
+2. Publish to make it active
 3. Monitor bids in real-time
 4. After auction ends, manually select winner
 5. Winner completes payment